New tools to improve performance

 “To generate leads and sales organically on Twitter, you have to find the optimal balance between automation and physical presence,” says Page 1 Solutions‘ Daniel Brophy.

-“There are many great tools that can help streamline your efforts on the platform such as scheduling Tweets, monitoring hashtags and mentions, and using a chatbot to answer common user questions.
+“There are many great social media marketing tools that can help streamline your efforts on the platform such as scheduling Tweets, monitoring hashtags and mentions, and using a chatbot to answer common user questions.
 By automating some of these monotonous tasks, you free up time and energy to invest in more demanding ones.”

 Brophy continues: “Automated tools can help expand your overall Twitter presence and ultimately reach more people.
 But at the end of the day, it’s all for nothing if the human element is missing.”